iphillz/video_chopper/README.md

 ### Solutions:

+1. **Use the Included Cookies**

+   This repository already includes authenticated cookie files that should solve most bot detection issues.
+The downloader will automatically use these files to authenticate with YouTube.

-1. **Add a Cookies File**
+2. **Add Your Own Cookies File**

-   The most reliable solution is to add an authenticated cookies file from YouTube:
+   If the included cookies expire or don't work for some reason:

    - Install a browser extension like "Get cookies.txt" for Chrome/Firefox
    - Log into YouTube in your browser
    - Use the extension to export cookies as cookies.txt
-   - Place the file in one of these locations:
+   - Replace one of these files:
      - `/app/cookies.txt`
      - `/app/youtube_cookies.txt`
      - `/app/auth/cookies.txt`